-The worst you can do is going back before you settled in in your new place, cause you will just start missing stuff and people even more.
+The worst you can do is go back before you settled in in your new place, cause you will just start missing stuff and people even more.
 Wait a few weeks or even months, until you really feel connected and have friends.
-Make sure you have something you are looking forward to go back to.
+Make sure you have something you are looking forward to going back to.
 The funny thing is, the longer you are away from your home country, the more you will realize how much you´ve outgrown it.
-Nevertheless stay connected with you family and friends from your home country.
+Nevertheless, stay connected with your family and friends from your home country.
 Invite them to visit you instead.
 Let them see that you have a new life and you want them to be a part of it.

 It Will Take Time

-Trust the process and it give it the time that it needs.
-You might not find a new best friend in the first month, but that doesn´t mean that you wont get there at all.
+Trust the process and give it the time that it needs.
+You might not find a new best friend in the first month, but that doesn´t mean that you won’t get there at all.
 Or your new job or job colleagues might be different from what you expected, don´t give up.
 Often it takes more time than you think not only for you to settle in, but also for the others around to get used to you.
-Don´t be harsh to yourself, when things don´t go as planend or when you feel like failing.
-It´s all part of the process and often the change comes in the moments, were you expect it the least.
+Don´t be harsh to yourself, when things don´t go as planned or when you feel like failing.
+It´s all part of the process and often the change comes in the moments when you expect it the least.

-Now it´s time to tell some of your experiences with me!
+Now it´s time to share some of your experiences with me!
 Have you ever lived abroad?
 What helped you to settle in?